|

 The New

-Christians are to rest in the finished
+are told to rest in Christ’s finished work

-work of Jesus Christ and the security He
+and the security He offers to everyone who

-Lord and Savior (Matt.
+accepts Him as Lord and Savior (Matt.
 11:28-30; Heb.
 4:1-11).

 Christians are told to live by the Spirit,